Leeks add a little something special to this delicious savory quiche! Great for Mother's Day or any brunch!

 I absolutely cannot write this post without sharing my funny story about quiches.
 It's funny now.
 It wasn't so funny when it happened.
 A few years ago my incredibly thoughtful husband asked me if I would like for him to make me a quiche for Mother's Day.
 Now, please keep in mind that I was pregnant at the time and very close to delivering Sammy.
 I flipped out on him upon suggesting quiche!
 "QUICHE?!
 You men always get Famous Dave's for Father's Day and that is so much better than QUICHE!"
-An argument occurred, me wondering how he could possibly suggest QUICHE (and not bbq ribs) and him wondering why I was being so ridiculous.
+An argument ensued, me expressing how he could possibly suggest QUICHE (and not bbq ribs) and him wondering who the heck he married.

 I claim Pregnancy Crazies because goodness, what a very thoughtful thing for him to consider!
 Quiche is delicious!
 And it is a standard go-to for a Mother's Day brunch.

-So hopefully you, too, have a thoughtful husband who offers to make you quiche for Mother's Day and hopefully you aren't hormonal and irrational about suggesting such a thing!
+So hopefully you, too, have a thoughtful husband who offers to make you quiche for Mother's Day and hopefully you aren't hormonal and irrational about suggesting such a delicious thing.

 Although we joke about that argument often, I don't know if I have ever genuinely told Dan that I'm sorry for being so silly.
 Husband, I am sorry!
 I would welcome a quiche made by your wonderful self any day, especially on Mother's Day!
 I apologize for being a crazy pregnant lady!